jhorey/ferry/docs/sources/examples/openmpi.rst

 Notice there are two sets of environment variables, once for the storage and the other for the compute.

-Now if you're really impatient to get an OpenMPI application working, just type the following into the terminal:
+Now if you're really impatient to get an Open MPI application working, just type the following into the terminal:

 .. code-block:: bash